jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 * Hand-drawn mark and letterform experiments
 * Three vector letterforms
 * Lasercut wood type and printed letters

+Finally, a laser-printed poster design:

-* Finished, printed poster design – should be 11x17" with a 1/4" margin, and use a complementary font chosen to go well with the one your design
+* 11x17" with a 1/4" margin
+* Use a complementary font, chosen to go well with the one your design, describing your typeface

 All of these materials should be turned in at the end of the project, so please save everything as you go.
 Remember that presentation and craft counts towards your grade, so keep everything in a safe place.